abdorizak/Learn-Swift-Programming-Language/Conditional Statements/Conditional-Statements.md

 # Conditional Statements

-conditional Statements is wayt to check state if the expression is true do that or do that else do this, there is many was to check using `if-else` or `guard` or `switch` i will give you both them example,
+conditional Statements is wayt to check state if the expression is true do that or do that else do this, there is many was to check using `if-else` or `guard` or `switch` i will give you both them example

 - if - else
   i want to check my user age if the user less than 18 years old will not allowed